 Signs of walkaway wife syndrome

 1. She stops complaining.
 She begins to believe that she can’t make an impact on her husband and that he doesn’t care.
-She believes she has tried to beg, plead, fight, cajole, or threaten, and it has had no effect.
+She believes she has tried to beg, plead, fight, cajole, or threaten, which has had no effect.

 2. Her husband takes this as a sign that she is finally happy rather than hopeless.
 He begins to enjoy the peace and quiet, free from negative interactions.